ModelEarth/community/challenge/rules.md

   (The "[localsite](../../localsite/)" repo provides a process for displaying readme files.).
 - Detached frontends should have an index.html file in their root.
 - Detached frontends should work under any domain when hosted as a Github fork.
-- Employees of EPA, GDED and GDIT are not eligible for awards.

-**Judging Rubric**

-- Utilizes USEEIO Widgets and/or USEEIO APIs effectively
-- Installs easily using documented steps
 - Static frontend may be hosted for free using GitHub
-- Free or very affordable options for hosting<!--API's and Websockets (Over $20/month, Under $20/month, Free!)-->
+- Free or very affordable options for hosting for associated data <!--API's and Websockets (Over $20/month, Under $20/month, Free!)-->

+_Employees of EPA, GDED and GDIT are not eligible for awards.  _

+**Judging Criteria**
+(relative weight of criteria in parentheses)

+- Conforms with Rules for Entry (20%)
+- Utilizes USEEIO Widgets and/or USEEIO APIs effectively (20%)
+- Installs easily using documented steps (20%)
+- Visually appealing and supports clear interpretation (20%)
+- Integrates with other location-based data sources or pulls in other community-oriented tools to make the results from widgets more community-relevant (20%)

 During judging you may receive requests to update your install steps.
 We&nbsp;recommend having judges try your install in advance.